ayoraind/assembly/README.md

   - `--careful` Turn on the SPAdes careful option which improves assembly by mapping the reads back to the contigs
   - `--minimum_scaffold_length` The minimum length of a scaffold to keep.
 Others will be filtered out.
 Default 500
   - `--minimum_scaffold_depth` The minimum depth of coverage a scaffold must have in order to be kept.
 Others will be filtered out.
 Default 3
   - `--confindr_db_path` The path to the confindr database.
-If not set assumes use of the Docker image where the path is '/confindr_database'
+If not set assumes that the path is "${baseDir}/Docker/confindr_database". ${baseDir} in this case signify the file path to the nextflow pipeline.
   - `--qc_conditions` Path to a YAML file containing pass/warning/fail conditions used by [QualiFyr](https://gitlab.com/cgps/qualifyr).
 An example of the format can be seen [here](qc_conditions.yml) and [another](qc_conditions_nextera_relaxed.yml)  more suitable for reads generated from a Nextera library preparation
   - `--prescreen_genome_size_check` Size in bp of the maximum estimated genome to assemble.
 Without this any size genome assembly will be attempted
   - `--prescreen_file_size_check` Minumum size in Mb for the input fastq files.
 Without this any size of file will be attempted (this and prescreen_genome_size_check are mutually exclusive)